Platform Requirements

 7

 @idsVersion must follow semantic versioning.
-For information on how to version you schemas, see below.
+For information on how to version your schemas, see the IDS versioning rules.

 Yes